cgeo/cgeo.github.io/development.md

 After you enabled the beta testing mode you will receive beta versions (release candidates of c:geo) via Google Play update on the same way you receive the normal c:geo updates (it might take a few hours after enabling the beta testing mode).
 Additionally you can send us your feedback and problem reports via a dedicated Google Play feedback form.

 Please be aware that beta releases might be unstable or not all functions are working as expected.
 However before we bring a version into beta testing we do our very best to make sure, that all basic functions are working properly.
-You will not receive any possibly instable alpha versions or nightly builds (see next chapter) via this beta channel.
+You will not receive any possibly unstable alpha versions or nightly builds (see next chapter) via this beta channel.

 If you wish to discontinue beta testing just use the link above and deselect the beta testing mode.
-Afterwards you might need to unstinall the beta version from your device and reinstall the normal version from Google Play.
+Afterwards you might need to uninstall the beta version from your device and reinstall the normal version from Google Play.

 ## Nightly Builds